Bankstatement

 Bankstatement is a studio album by Genesis keyboardist Tony Banks, issued under a band name and released in 1989.
 The other band members were singers Alistair Gordon and Jayney Klimek.
 It was Banks' third studio album (his first issued under a band name and fifth album overall).
 Steve Hillage, of the band Gong, played guitar and co-produced the album with Banks.

-Reception
+Critical reception

 In a retrospective review, AllMusic praised the album for achieving well-crafted mainstream pop, and regarded it as a mystery that neither the album itself nor its singles were hits.
 They especially praised the three lead vocalists, saying they "do an outstanding job blending with fluid, often dark soundscapes."